rcastillo9x/intelligent-agent/README.md

 layout: ../../layouts/MainLayout.astro
 ---

-This project summarize the notes of the intelligent agent course
+This project summarizes the notes of the intelligent agent course

-Use astro for visualization
+Use Astro for visualization

 Enjoy it !!!